Registration process overview

-In the Participant Register, you can register your own organisation or also an organisation you work for.
-When registering, you will be automatically consider the contact person, but you may provide additional contact persons during the registration process.
+In the Participant register, you can register your own organisation or also an organisation you work for.
+When registering, you will be automatically considered the contact person, but you may provide additional contact persons during the registration process.

 The person registering the organisation will receive the Self-registrant role, which allows to perform updates in the data of the organisation, provide documents, register a bank account, etc. Additional contact persons will also receive the same role and rights.
-Once a LEAR has been appointed and validated, those Self-registrant roles will be revoked, and only the account administrator and the LEAR will be able to update the data of the organisation.
+Once a LEAR has been appointed and validated, these Self-registrant roles will be automatically revoked, and only the Account administrator and the LEAR will be able to update the data of the organisation.
 For more information about the roles, see Roles and access rights.

-After completing the registration of an organisation (and getting a PIC), the Self-registrant role will be assigned to the user logged in to EU login at the time of registration.
-The self-registrant is allowed to access the PIC in the Participant Portal and update the organisation data.
+After completing the registration of an organisation (and obtaining a PIC), the Self-registrant role will be assigned to the user logged into EU Login at the time of registration.
+The Self-registrant is allowed to access the PIC in the Funding & Tenders Portal and update the organisation data.
 To provide additional contact persons, other than the ones provided when registering the PIC, consult Access management of your organisation.

-After the Validation of the Organisation, a Legal Entity Appointed Representative (LEAR) will be appointed to approve for the respective organisation.
-From that moment, the Self-registrants will not have access any more to the PIC.
-The LEAR will be able to appoint an account administrator who will have access and maintain the data of the PIC (consult the Online Manual - LEAR appointment and validation - and the Roles and access rights pages for more information about this process).
+After the validation of the organisation, a Legal Entity Appointed Representative (LEAR) needs to be appointed for the respective organisation.
+From that moment, the Self-registrants will not have access anymore to the PIC.
+The LEAR will be able to appoint an Account administrator, who will have access and maintain the data of the PIC (consult the Online Manual - LEAR appointment and validation - and the Roles and access rights pages for more information about this process).

-Select the Support/ Helpdesks menu in the Funding & tenders portal.
+Select the Support / Helpdesk & Support Services menu in the Funding & Tenders Portal:

-Click on the It Helpdesk icon to report any problem related to the Participant Register application.
-This will open contact form where you can enter the details of the problem.
+Click on the IT Helpdesk icon to report any problem related to the Participant register.
+This will open a contact form where you can enter the details of the problem.

-If you have already registered your organisation (i.e., you have followed the registration process and obtained your PIC number), you can send a message to Central Validation Service from the Messages tab of your Organisation Data Update screen (see Messages)
+If you have already registered your organisation (i.e. you have followed the registration process and obtained your PIC number), you can send a message to the Central Validation Service from the Messages tab of your Organisation Data Update screen (see Messages).